 The Committee will be advised by the Headteacher of performance against objectives agreed for the preceding year and other stated performance criteria, and must have regard to the recommendation on pay progression recorded in the teacher's most recent planning and review statement.
 The Committee will take this into account when determining whether to award pay point progression (if any) of one or two points within the individual range.
 Progression within the range will be based on evidence of sustained high quality of overall performance.

-To be fair and transparent, judgements must be properly rooted in evidence and be made having regard to the most recent appraisals or reviews.
-The maximum of the Deputy or Assistant Headteacher's pay range must not exceed the maximum of the Headteacher group for the school.
+To be fair and transparent, judgements must be properly rooted in evidence and be made having regard to the most recent appraisals or reviews. overlap with the Headteacher's pay range other than in exceptional circumstances.